-It is routine to take blood pressure, temperature and using the stethoscope listening to internal sounds of the body.
+It is routine to take blood pressure, temperature and listen to the heart and lungs.

 As a precaution many school age children come in to the clinic for a general checkup because the parents want to make sure that their children maintain a healthy life.